13 Attributes Of A Curious Mind

 These unending questions about the conduct of life and the universe are inspired by strong imaginative minds on the intricacies of nature.

-I remember a friend in the University whom we nicknamed questionnaire.
-The man was always asking “what about if…?”.
+I remember a friend in the University whom we nicknamed Questionnaire.
+The man was always asking “What about if…?”.

 He always wanted to know where each step would lead and the possible consequences.